VirosaLi/nyc-taxi/README.md

 python create_hashes.py

-create_hashes.py creates a table that contains the MD5 hashes of all valid medallion and hack_license, It writes the table to a file in the working directory.
+create_hashes.py creates one lookup table for all valid licenses and one for all valid medallion.

 ## Run Spark Job to Decrypt the Data

-python decrypt.py
+python decrypt_pandas.py

-decrypt.py loads the lookup table into memory.
-Then it set up a Spark client and loads the taxi trip data into Spark.
-The result is written to a folder.

-I didn't implement a command line tool.
-Spark settings and other parameters need to be edited in the code.

 ## Todo